aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * transformCreateTableInput MUST take a CreateTableInput object as input.
  * transformCreateTableInput MUST return a CreateTableInput object.
- * if Primary Key Parts are not configured, ehe returned value MUST have a KeySchema equal to the result of calling transformPrimaryKeySchema on the input KeySchema
+ * if Primary Key Parts are not configured, the returned value MUST have a KeySchema equal to the result of calling transformPrimaryKeySchema on the input KeySchema
  * if Primary Key Parts are configured, transformCreateTableInput MUST fail